Subcritical reactor: Economics and public acceptance

 Subcritical reactors have been proposed both as a means of generating electric power and as a means of transmutation of nuclear waste, so the gain is twofold.
-However, the costs for construction, safety and maintenance of such complex installations are expected to be very high, let alone the amount of research needed to develop a practical design (see above).
+However, the costs for construction, safety and maintenance of such complex installations are expected to be very high, not to mention the amount of research needed to develop a practical design (see above).
 There exist cheaper and reasonably safe waste management concepts, such as the transmutation in fast-neutron reactors.
 However, the solution of a subcritical reactor might be favoured for a better public acceptance – it is considered more acceptable to burn the waste than to bury it for hundreds of thousands of years.
 For future waste management, a few transmutation devices could be integrated into a large-scale nuclear program, hopefully increasing only slightly the overall costs.

 The main challenge facing partitioning and transmutation operations is the need to enter nuclear cycles of extremely long duration: about 200 years.
 Another disadvantage is the generation of high quantities of intermediate-level long-lived radioactive waste (ILW) which will also require deep geological disposal to be safely managed.
 A more positive aspect is the expected reduction in size of the repository, which was estimated to be an order of 4 to 6.
 Both positive and negative aspects were examined in an international benchmark study coordinated by Forschungszentrum Jülich and financed by the European Union.